krishnaperumalla/FBI-Time-Series-Forecasting/README.md

 Contributions are welcome!
 To contribute:

 Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a new branch:git checkout -b feature-branch

-Make your changes and commit (git commit -m "Add feature").
+Make your changes and commit:git commit -m "Add feature"

-Push to the branch (git push origin feature-branch).
+Push to the branch:git push origin feature-branch

 Open a pull request with a detailed description of your changes.

 Please ensure your code follows the project's coding style and includes appropriate documentation.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Contact
-For questions or feedback, please contact:

-Your Name: your.email@example.com
-GitHub: your-username

 Acknowledgments